sinigangnahakdog/ECE2112-PA3/README.md

 # **Experiment 3: Python Data Analysis (Pandas)**

 ## Getting Started
-In this repository, you will find my codes for Experiment 3 containing two problems:
+In this repository, you will find the codes I made for Experiment 3 which contains two problems:
 1. Problem 1 (loading a dataframe)
 2. Problem 2 (performing operations on a dataframe)
 <br>